 Voice Your Support for Section 127 Expansion

 A bipartisan coalition of lawmakers is seeking to expand Section 127 of the federal tax code to include student loan repayment.
 Section 127 currently allows employers to voluntarily provide an educational assistance benefit of up to $5,250 per year to their employees.
 By expanding the scope of the law, employers will be encouraged to take a larger stake in student loan repayment and help to tackle student debt.
-You can help make a difference.
-Contact your lawmaker to urge their support of this legislation.

 What Did I Miss in Washington?
 November 14-November 27